Mc-Zen/quill/src/decorations.typ

 /// Highlight a group of circuit elements by drawing a rectangular box around
 /// them.
 ///
-/// - wires (integer): Number of wires to include.
+/// - wires (int): Number of wires to include.
-/// - steps (integer): Number of columns to include.
+/// - steps (int): Number of columns to include.
 /// - padding (length, dictionary): Padding of rectangle.
 May be one length
 ///     for all sides or a dictionary with the keys `left`, `right`, `top`,
 ///     `bottom` and `default`.
 Not all keys need to be specified.
 The value